 ~ The Buddha

-And find out what’s been going well so far.
-Build on achievements, and folks’ individual and collective needs, and work together to find a common cause, a common purpose, that everyone can buy into at an emotional – as opposed to rational – level.
+Find out what’s been going well so far.
+Build on achievements, and folks’ individual and collective needs.
+Work together to find a common cause, a common purpose, that everyone can buy into – at an emotional, as opposed to rational, level.

 Engage in meaningful dialogue – share your own perspective on the nature of organisations, on the world of work, and listen to others’.
 And exchange ideas on how work should work.